RaviTambade/linux/memorymgmt.md

 Every new process creates a separate page table (stored in physical memory).
 A page table entry contains a variety of page-related information.
 The information contained in the page table item differs from one operating system to another.
 PTE has the following information:

-Frame Number: It is the most crucial piece of information in a page table entry.
+<b>Frame Number</b>: It is the most crucial piece of information in a page table entry.
 The frame number identifies the memory frames in the paging in which the page is stored.
 The size of the frame number is determined by the number of frames in the main memory.
 The number of bits for frame = Size of Physical memory/Frame size.

-Present/Absent Bit: This is also referred to as the valid/invalid bit.
+<b>Present/Absent Bit</b>: This is also referred to as the valid/invalid bit.
 This bit indicates whether or not the page is in the main memory space.
 This bit is set to 0 if the page is not available in the main memory; otherwise, it is set to 1.

-Protection bit: This bit is also known as the 'Read / Write bit.'
+<b>Protection bit</b>: This bit is also known as the 'Read / Write bit.'
 This bit is about page security.
 It determines whether or not the user has permission to read and write to the page.
 This bit is set to 0 if only read operations are allowed and no writing operations are allowed.
 If both read and write operations are permitted, this bit will be set to 1.

-Reference bit: The reference bit indicates whether or not the page was referred to in the previous clock cycle.
+<b>Reference bit</b>: The reference bit indicates whether or not the page was referred to in the previous clock cycle.
 If the page has recently been referenced, this bit is set to 1, otherwise, it is set to 0.

-Caching Enabled/Disabled: The reference bit indicates whether or not the page was referred to in the previous clock cycle.
+<b>Caching Enabled/Disabled</b>: The reference bit indicates whether or not the page was referred to in the previous clock cycle.
 If the page has recently been referenced, this bit is set to 1, otherwise, it is set to 0.

-Dirty bit: This bit is also known as the "Modified bit."
+<b>Dirty bit</b>: This bit is also known as the "Modified bit."
 This bit indicates whether or not the page has been changed.
 This bit is set to 1 if the page has been updated; otherwise, it is set to 0.

 ### Understanding Paging In Operating System In Detail